The Latest: New fissure spatters lava on Big Island

 A new lava fissure has opened up on Hawaii's Big Island in the vicinity of a geothermal energy plant.

-The U.S. Geological Survey said lava spatter erupted from the new fissure Saturday morning, which brings the total number of fissures to 16.
+The U.S. Geological Survey said minor lava spatter erupted from the new fissure Saturday morning, which brings the total number of fissures to 16.

-The Hawaiian Volcano Observatory reports the fissure erupted east of the Puna Geothermal Venture plant and northeast of the Lanipuna Subdivision.
+The Hawaiian Volcano Observatory reports the fissure opened 1 mile (1.6 kilometer) northeast of the last fissure and east of the Puna Geothermal Venture plant.

 Plant workers this week removed the 50,000 gallons of pentane stored at the site as a precaution.